sa-tre/satre-high-level-design/Docs/FRIDGE_Governance_Extension_Architecture.md

 ### 2.6 FRIDGE TRE Boundary

+**The FRIDGE TRE boundary responsibility is shared between the TRE operator and the FRIDGE Hosting Organisation.**

+Only part of the hosting organisation is within the governance boundary and therefore the TRE(s) inherit residual risk from the hosting organisation.
+Where there are shared components additional controls must be applied by the TRE operator organisation.
+For example encryption applied and managed by the TRE operator organisation applied to shared storage.

-**The FRIDGE TRE boundary responsibility is shared between the TRE operator and the FRIDGE Hosting Organisation.** Information and data, accounts and identity, encryption and applications are the responsibility of the TRE organisation with network controls and resource allocation shared between the TRE operator and the FRIDGE hosting organisation.
+Information and data, accounts and identity, encryption and applications are the responsibility of the TRE organisation with network controls and resource allocation shared between the TRE operator and the FRIDGE hosting organisation.

 ![FRIDGE TRE Boundary Shared Responsibility Model](./FRIDGE_Images/Fridge_Shared_Responsibility_Model.drawio.svg)